Translation functors and decomposition numbers for the periplectic Lie superalgebra $\mathfrak{p}(n)$: Introduction

 \subsection{Acknowledgments}

-We thank J. Comes and M. Gorelik for sharing their ideas with us and M. Ehrig and D. Tubbenhauer for extremely useful remarks on a first version of this paper.
+We thank J. Comes and M. Gorelik for sharing their ideas with us and M. Ehrig, D. Tubbenhauer and in the referee for extremely useful remarks on earlier versions of this paper.
 We also thank the Banff Center and the organizers of the WINART workshop for the hospitality, and the Hausdorff Center of Mathematics in Bonn for support.